pywr/pywr/docs/source/cookbook/aggregated_node.rst

 Additional information
 ======================

-The `factors` and `max_flow` parameters can both be specified for a single aggregated node to constrain both the ratio and maximum flow via a group of nodes.
+The `factors`, `min_flow` and `max_flow` attributes can all be specified for a single aggregated node to constrain both the ratio, minimum and maximum flow via a group of nodes.

 Note that the constraint enforced by aggregated nodes is a "hard" constraint; it must be satisfied.
 This can result in complex and sometimes unintended behaviours.